 Cyber Security at Edinburgh Napier

-• Our pioneering Masters was among the first of its kind in the UK, established in 2010 as MSc Advanced Security & Digital Forensics and now named MSc Cyber Security.
-The programme is certified by the National Centre for Cyber Security, and can be studied full-time, part-time or fully online.
-It’s since been joined by our undergraduate degree, BEng Cybersecurity & Forensics.
+National cyber security centre logoOur pioneering Masters was among the first of its kind in the UK, established in 2010 as MSc Advanced Security & Digital Forensics and now named MSc Cyber Security.
+This course is certified by the National Cyber Security Centre, and can be studied full-time, part-time or fully online.
+It's since been joined by our undergraduate degree, BEng Cybersecurity & Forensics.

-• Both our teachers and researchers are experts in the field, with years of experience and many exciting innovations created from within our walls.
+Both our teachers and researchers are experts in the field, with years of experience and many exciting innovations created from within our walls.
 Gordon Russell developed LinuxZoo, a virtual lab to help with teaching, and Bill Buchanan founded the Blockpass Identity Lab, a team which focuses of areas of digital identity and cryptography.

-• We are home to the Centre for Cybersecurity, Internet of Things & Cyberphysical Systems, which produces internationally leading research and spin-outs which highlight the way we translate research ideas into things that make a real difference in our world.
+We are home to the Centre for Cybersecurity, Internet of Things & Cyberphysical Systems, which produces internationally leading research and spin-outs, highlighting the way we translate research ideas into real-world difference.
+Our successful spin-out companies are impacting the world, from helping to detect illegal content online to sharing data securely internationally.

 Our courses

-Our undergraduate and postgraduate courses are also certified by the National Cyber Security Centre, meaning students can be sure their education will meet the standards of the industry.
+Our undergraduate and postgraduate courses are certified by the National Cyber Security Centre, meaning students can be sure their education will meet the standards of the industry.
 Our teaching is underpinned by our research and informed by external partners in law enforcement, the cyber security industry, financial institutions and other knowledge transfer activities.

 Postgraduate courses